HaidarATN/ThirdPersonSpellCaster/README.md

 If you want to try the game, you can go to this GDrive link : https://drive.google.com/file/d/1OltA18FdHQxB4X9fqUXxTqjKyH2YDO6n/view?usp=sharing

+GAME CONTROL :
+WASD -> Move
+Hold left CTRL -> Begin Chanting State
+Up, Down, Left, Right arrow key -> When in chanting state, press the correct combination of spell Left Shift -> Blink

+You also have stamina that will be used to go in chanting state and blinking.

 Video Preview :
 https://drive.google.com/file/d/1JUApx-F-HAXh8ZDUorQluBxufIB_RZ94/view?usp=sharing